unioslo/harborapi/docs/usage/methods/create-update.md

 ## Update

-The various `update_*` methods on the client object, expect a `*Req` model similar to the `create_*` methods.
-However, one important difference is that these methods expect the resource identifier as the first parameter, and the model instance as the second parameter.
+The various `update_*` methods on the client object expect a `*Req` model similar to the `create_*` methods.
+However, one important difference is that these methods expect one or more identifiers for the resource to update the as the first argument(s), and a model as the following argument.

 ```py
 import asyncio